Telaio

 Database

-Telaio's database layer wraps node-postgres (pg) and Kysely into a pair of factory functions.
+Telaio's database layer wraps postgres.js and Kysely into a pair of factory functions.
 The builder's .withDatabase() method is a convenience wrapper around the same factories -- you can also call them directly when you need a connection before the builder is assembled (see better-auth chicken-and-egg).

 createPool()